-To achieve the proposed goal of 2% of the total funding, Portugal needs to identify the areas of intervention and initiatives (partnerships/missions) of Cluster Health that are in line with the key domains defined above.
-These will be the major targets for national applications in future open calls.
+To achieve the proposed goal of securing at least 2% of the total European funding available for Health, Portugal needs to identify areas of intervention and initiatives (partnerships/missions) that are in line with the key domains defined above.
+These areas will be the major targets for national applications in future open calls.